 All four slides in this US Army PowerPoint template have been designed to give you the platform you need to build out an incredibly useful and content-rich presentation.
 I encourage you to mix and match elements from all of these pages into something that fits your content the best way possible.

-Additionally, the visual design language of this slide deck is relatively simple, and consists of plain colored boxes.
+Additionally, the visual design language of this slide deck is relatively simple (unlike my brain PowerPoint template lol), and consists of plain colored boxes.
 Therefore, it shouldn’t be all that difficult for you to create additional slides of your own based on this simple design language.